influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization.md

 until they are specifically [granted privileges to a database](#grant-read-write-or-all-database-privileges-to-an-existing-user) by an admin user.
-Non-admin users can [`SHOW`](/enterprise_influxdb/v1.9/query_language/explore-schema/#show-databases) the databases on which they have `READ` and/or `WRITE` permissions.
+Non-admin users can [`SHOW`](/enterprise_influxdb/v1.9/query_language/explore-schema/#show-databases) the databases for which they have `READ` and/or `WRITE` permissions.

 ### User management commands